Richard Hildebrandt: Postwar criminal proceedings and execution

-After the end of the war in Europe, Hildebrandt lived in Wiesbaden under an assumed name until discovered and arrested by the Americans on 24 December 1945 and interned in Regensburg.
+After the end of the war in Europe, Hildebrandt lived in Wiesbaden under an assumed name until he was discovered and arrested by the Americans on 24 December 1945 and interned in Regensburg.
 He was brought to trial in the eighth subsequent war crimes trial held by the U.S. Military Tribunal in Nuremberg, the so-called RuSHA trial, held between 20 October 1947 and 10 March 1948.

 At the trial's conclusion, he was found guilty and sentenced to 25 years in prison for the following crimes against humanity: